Sargassum: History

+Sargassum was named after sargaço, the Portuguese word for grape, after Portuguese sailors who found the floating macroalgae in the Sargasso Sea noticed the small air-filled bladders that keep the seaweed afloat.

-The earliest mention in history of the Sargassum may be traced to the times of Cristobal Columbus in his maritime letters "Relaciones y Cartas" of the first voyage, where he mentions of having encountered great masses of floating algae, where navigation was made to be hard.
+The earliest mention in history of the Sargassum may be traced to the times of Cristobal Columbus in his maritime letters "Relaciones y Cartas" of the first voyage, where he mentions having encountered great masses of floating algae that made navigation difficult.
 Sargassum had, however, acquired a legendary reputation as it expands through the entire Sargasso Sea, and blocks ships movements, but since then, it has since been discovered that it happens in drifts only.

 Taxonomy and classification

 Sargassum is a genus of over 300 species of brown macroalgae (seaweed) in the order Fucales of the class Phaeophyceae.
 It is one of the members of the proposed Chromista kingdom.
 Sargassum is spread predominantly in tropical and subtropical areas of the world.
 The species vary in size, shape and location.
 There are those that are attached (benthic) and others that are free floating (holopelagic).
 As mentioned before, the Caribbean receives two interconnected species, Sargassum natans and Sargassum fluitans.